d-one/d-one-mlops/handout.md

 ---
 ## Agenda
-The workshop is structured into three hands-on parts.
-During the first two sessions on DVC and MLflow, you will be guided.
+The content is structured into three hands-on parts.
+During the first two sessions on DVC and MLflow, you will be work through the corresponding notebooks.
 For the last session on building the full pipeline, there is a series of tasks to complete on your own.
 (Of course you can reach out to us at any time).

 ---

+## Part 1: Data versioning with DVC
+For this exercise, access the remote instance of Jupyter Lab and then navigate to /notebooks/ and open the dvc-exercise.ipynb notebook.
+Work through the notebook to get familiar with DVC.

+## Part 2: Experiment and model tracking with MLfow
+For this exercise, access the remote instance of Jupyter Lab and then navigate to /notebooks/ and open the mlflow-exercise.ipynb notebook.
+Work through the notebook to get familiar with MLflow.

+## Part 3: bringing it all together with Airflow

-## Tasks
+### Tasks

 #### <span class="tasks">Introduction to Pipelines (get familiar with airflow/pipeline) ★</span>